 Rookwood Weir Project

-The Rookwood Weir is a landmark project that will capture valuable water in the lower Fitzroy Water for use across the region.
+The Rookwood Weir is a landmark project that will capture valuable water in the lower Fitzroy River for use across the region.

 Rookwood Weir is a landmark project that will capture valuable water in the lower Fitzroy River for use across the region.

-- enabling works that will upgrade existing infrastructure to support both the construction of the weir and its operation, which includes:
+2. enabling works that will upgrade existing infrastructure to support both the construction of the weir and its operation, which are detailed further down this page.

 Building Rookwood Weir will: